There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 Once you realize which promotions had the most success, you can build customer personas to dig even deeper into the minds of your customers.

-Use the resources, tools, and analytics I mentioned to identify the type of content that speaks to your customers the most.
+Use the resources, tools, and analytics we mentioned to identify the type of content that speaks to your customers the most.
 Adjust your content strategy accordingly.

 Stay up to date on the most recent news and trends to stay relevant.

-If you follow the tips I’ve outlined in this guide, making your content more relevant, you’ll see a significant impact on your sales numbers.
+If you follow the tips we’ve outlined in this guide, making your content more relevant, you’ll see a significant impact on your sales numbers.